 LLC vs Sole Proprietorship Infographics

 - An LLC has a separate legal entity.
-The members of the LLC are considered separate than the business.
-On the other hand, in the case of sole proprietorship, the owner and the business have no separate legal entity.
+The members of the LLC are considered separate from the business.
+On the other hand, in the case of a sole proprietorship, the owner and the business have no separate legal entity.

-- To form an LLC, one or more members need to follow the state regulations and register.
-To form a sole proprietorship, one doesn’t need to follow any regulation.
-Rather the owner needs to make sure that his business name is an original one.
+- One or more members need to follow the state regulations and register to form an LLC.
+To form a sole proprietorship, one doesn’t need to follow any regulations.
+Rather, the owner needs to make sure that his business name is original.

 - To create an LLC, the members need to expend around $100 to $800.
 To form a sole proprietorship, the cost is much lesser than forming an LLC.

-- The members of an LLC will only have the liability to the extent of their investments.
-For sole proprietorship, the liability of the owner is unlimited and there’s no protection on the liability.
+- The members of an LLC will only have liability to the extent of their investments.
+For sole proprietorship, the owner’s liability is unlimited, and there’s no protection on the liability.

-- The taxes for an LLC is charged on the member’s salary/profit.
+- The taxes for an LLC are charged on the member’s salary/profit.
 The taxes of a sole proprietorship are treated as personal taxes.

 |Liability protection||For an LLC, the members are liable to the extent of their investments in the LLC.||For a sole proprietorship, the owner is liable for the entire business.
 And there’s no liability protection.|

-Normally, people start their business as a sole proprietor.
-Later when they want to go a little big, they form an LLC and take help from other individuals.
-Individuals go for LLC to reduce the liability on their personal assets as well.
-In an LLC, one would get a liability protection which is not available in the sole proprietorship.
+Normally, people start their businesses as sole proprietors.
+Later, when they want to go a little bit, they form an LLC and take help from other individuals.
+In an LLC, one would get liability protection not available in the sole proprietorship.
+Individuals go for LLC to reduce the liability on their assets as well.

-This has a been a guide to the top differences between Sole Proprietorship vs LLC.
-Here we also discuss the Sole Proprietorship vs LLC differences with infographics, and comparison table.
+This has been a guide to LLC vs. Sole Proprietorship.
+Here we discuss the top differences between them and infographics and comparison tables.
 You may also have a look at the following articles for gaining further knowledge –